mclintprojects/wvcat/README.md

 To know the available commands, focus on any controllable element and say "Show reference".
 Remember to always press the push-to-talk key before issuing a speech command.

-To know the names WVCAT has assigned to the controllable elements on a web page, you can navigate normally using the Tab key.
+To know the names WVCAT has assigned to the controllable elements on a web page, you can navigate normally using the Tab or Shift + Tab.
 Each time a controllable element gains focus, WVCAT reads and displays the name it assigned to it.

 Armed with that information, you can now get started with issuing speech commands.
 Below is an exhaustive list of the possible commands provided out-of-the-box.